 Case Studies Required: None.

-Accrediting Body: Professional Beauty Direct (PBD) and approved as insurable by Insync, BGi UK, Professional Beauty Direct and Westminster Insurance, however please check with your own insurer to see if they will also cover this qualification.
+Accrediting Body: This course is fully accredited by the Centre of CPD Excellence and Professional Beauty Direct (PBD) and approved as insurable by Insync, BGi UK, Professional Beauty Direct and Westminster Insurance, however please check with your own insurer to see if they will also cover this qualification.

 Qualification Attained: Natural Touch Training Accredited Diploma